 - 1. History and Business Plan of OCPC

 - 2. OCPC Financial Information

-- A. 2015 Financial Information
+- A. 2018 Financial Information

-- B. 2016 Financial Information
+- B. 2019 Financial Information

-- C. 2017 Projections

 - 3. Leadership of OCPC

 - 4. Projects of OCPC

 - A. Project Structures

 - B. Project History

 - 5. Membership in OCPC

 - A. In General

 - B. No "Cooperative Agreement"

 - 6. Capital Structure of OCPC

 - A. Membership Stock

 - B. Preferred Stock

 - 7. Holding Investors' Funds Pending Closing

 - 8. Litigation

 - 9. Risk Factors

-Part TWO: Information about the Offering for Project: First Unitarian Church of Portland (PDX4)
+Part TWO: Information about the Offering for Project: Benton County (Benton)

-- 1. Basic Terms of the Project - 2.
-Physical Location and Type of Facility - 3.
-Property Leased or Acquired - 4.
-Information on Risks of Engineering Analysis - 5.
-Site Surveys and Evaluations - 6.
-Zoning Approvals, Building Permits, and Regulatory Permissions Required - 7.
-Insurance Coverage and Risks if Exceeds Reasonable Rates - 8.
-Amount of Money to be Raised / Escrow Information - 9.
-Information on Notes Offered - 10.
-Calculation of Estimated Net Proceeds or Savings that may be Apportioned, Distributed and Paid and Any Risks to Patronage - 11.
-All Other Material Information Related to the Project - 12.
+- 1. Basic Terms of the Project

+- 2. Physical Location and Type of Facility

+- 3. Property Leased or Acquired

+- 4. Information on Risks of Engineering Analysis

+- 5. Site Surveys and Evaluations

+- 6. Zoning Approvals, Building Permits, and Regulatory Permissions Required

+- 7. Insurance Coverage and Risks if Exceeds Reasonable Rates

+- 8. Amount of Money to be Raised / Escrow Information

+- 9. Information on Notes Offered

+10. Calculation of Estimated Net Proceeds or Savings that may be Apportioned, Distributed and Paid and Any Risks to Patronage

+- 11. All Other Material Information Related to the Project - 12.
 Amendments to Account for any Material Changes in the Project